shreyanshz24/EvoMarkets/README.md

 This project bridges the gap between classic game theory (the Iterated Prisoner's Dilemma) and modern financial-market microstructure.
 It re-frames "Cooperation" as passive liquidity provision (Limit Orders) and "Defection" as aggressive liquidity consumption (Market Orders).

-The simulation runs in a latency-driven, 1-v-1 environment where agents compete based on not only their strategy but also their speed.
+The simulation runs in a latency-driven, 1-v-1 environment where agents compete based on not only their strategy but also with their speed.
 The performance-critical LOB and matching engine are written in **C++** and exposed to Python using **Pybind11**.

 ---